 The BVI is a stable and flourishing economy that enjoys long-term political surety.
 Its legal system is based on British common law and it also benefits from sophisticated and innovative legislative frameworks.
 The local currency is the dollar, there are no exchange controls, and the commercial and professional infrastructure is sound.

 Other reasons to do business in the BVI include zero rate corporation tax, no wealth tax, capital gains, or estate tax for offshore entities.

 The financial services sector accounts for over half of the territories’ GDP, in particular offshore companies and the provision of ancillary corporate services.
 In fact, some 45% of the world’s offshore companies are based here.
 Businesses that incorporate in the BVI enjoy a range of benefits that include confidentiality, flexibility, and favorable fiscal incentives.

-Benefits of Incubator and Approved Funds in the BVI
+Benefits of Approved and Incubator Fund in the BVI

 There are a number of key benefits to incorporating a fund in the BVI.
 They include:

 - High level of corporate governance combined with a flexible corporate statute

 - A ‘lighter-touch’ regulatory regime that is more welcoming to venture capital managers and private equity managers